Resource Facilitation

 Services

-Since 1988, Daybreak has been providing comprehensive case management services to adults seeking to live a complete and largely self-sufficient lifestyle in the Mat-Su Valley.
+Since 1988, Daybreak has been providing comprehensive resource facilitation services to adults seeking to live a complete and largely self-sufficient lifestyle in the Mat-Su Valley.
 Our initial focus was working with those with a diagnosed mental illness, helping them to engage in their communities by assisting them to find and obtain employment, housing, transportation and other services.

 sunrise

-We have since expanded our services to include working with individuals who have sustained a traumatic brain injury (TBI) and are also suffering from a diagnosed mental illness.
+We have since expanded our services to include working with individuals who have sustained a traumatic acquired brain injury (TABI) and are also living with a diagnosed mental illness.

 Valley Reentry Partner